adecoste2/stock-analysis/README.md

-# Stock-analysis Using VBA in Excel
+# Stock-Analysis Using VBA in Excel

 ## Overview of Project